Debt-To-Income Ratio (DTI): What Is It And How Is It Calculated?

 VA loans, which are insured by the Department of Veterans Affairs, offer a low-cost way for current and former members of the Armed Forces to buy a home.
 VA loans don’t require a down payment, and they often have more lenient DTI requirements.
 You can get a VA loan with a DTI of up to 60% in some cases.

 There’s not a single set of requirements for conventional loans, so the DTI requirement will depend on your personal situation and the exact loan you’re applying for.
 However, you’ll generally need a DTI of 50% or less to qualify for a conventional loan.
+Under certain circumstances, you may be able to qualify with a DTI as high as 65%, though.

 How Can I Lower My Debt-To-Income Ratio?